marisarpo/horizons-week02/day4/2_horello-ajax/readme.md

   ![Test Data](screenshots/capture2.jpeg)

-  (Your output may look different if you're not using an extension to format JSON.)
+  If your output looks different we recommend you install a [Chrome Extension](https://chrome.google.com/webstore/detail/jsonview/chklaanhfefbnpoihckbnefhakgolnmc?hl=en) that makes JSON files are easier to read.

 1. Copy the id of the board that is listed at the very beginning of the JSON output.
 For example, the board id below is `cc52060cf01c8040340937e7`: